Estimated reading time: 10 minutes

 - Illegal vs. regulated cannabis

-Prohibition increases usage
+Prohibition of possession increases usage

 Cannabis Prohibition still reigns in Minnesota, though at a reduced level.
-Laws criminalizing marijuana or cannabis are Prohibition laws.
+Laws criminalizing marijuana or cannabis possession are Prohibition laws.

+And of course, as economist Milton Friedman pointed out; curtailing supply increases the price where demand is strong.
+Then the price increases lead to increases in supply.
 And so the cycle has gone for decades.
 And that is why the marijuana usage rate in the United States increased from a small cultural niche in 1934, to a now near-universal social experience.
+But as the government “war” on marijuana imports raged, a funny thing happened.
+Economist Milton Friedman was right: marijuana became the number one cash crop in United States agriculture.

 And the People on the Jury have the power of Jury Nullification.
 The jury can acquit anyone of criminal charges based on a law that that the Jury finds to be nonsense.

-And even one juror can veto the law.
+Conscience of the community: And even one juror can veto the law.
 One lone dissenter on the juror has the power to stop a “guilty” verdict.
 Why?
 Because a verdict in a criminal case must be unanimous.
 Just one can hang a jury verdict, to obstruct injustice.

-The framers adopted this jury power to be a check and balance on government power.
+The framers continued this jury power to be a check and balance on government power.
 The jury’s power limits the power of the elites in the legislative, executive and judicial branches.
+If the judge won’t dismiss a prosecution based on the marijuana grow laws, the jury still can.

 When the government charges a person with a marijuana grow crime, we will defend against them, using all of a our rights to an effective defense, as well as issues specific to cannabis grow cases.

 For example, if police base a search warrant or arrest on a claim of odor, we can attack that.
 Since August 1, 2023, marijuana use and growing in the home, is legal in Minnesota.
 So if we can infer that odor of cannabis means that cannabis may have been present, that should not be evidence of a crime since those are now legal activities.
+See: Can Odor of Marijuana be Probable Cause?

 Marijuana Legalization in Minnesota: What Should It Look like?